 Tips for an Easy Menstrual Cup Insertion

-Menstrual cups appear larger and more intimidating than tampons but once folded they’re just slightly larger or even about the same size.
+Menstrual cups look larger and more intimidating than tampons, but once you fold them, they’re only slightly larger, or even the same size.
 I promise you, every experienced menstrual cup user was once a nervous first-time user.
 Take advice from this menstrual cup expert on tips for your first time.

 Find Your Fold

-Menstrual cups can be folded in many ways – some fold techniques are perfect for beginners to try first.
-I always suggest the punchdown as a first time fold — the narrow tip helps with insertion and it’s very easy to fold and hold.
-Other petite folds to try – the Labia Fold or the Triangle Fold.
+Menstrual cups can be folded in many ways.
+Some fold techniques are perfect for beginners.
+I always suggest the punchdown as a first-time fold — the narrow tip helps with insertion, and it’s very easy to fold and hold.
+Other petite folds to try include the Labia Fold or the Triangle Fold.

-Adding a drop of cup safe water-based lubricant to your cup’s rim helps make inserting go smoothly.
-Avoid silicone lubricants, these are not menstrual cup safe.
+Adding a drop of cup-safe water-based lubricant to your cup’s rim helps insertion go smoothly.
+Avoid silicone lubricants, as these are not safe for menstrual cups.
 Lubricant is especially a good idea if you’re doing a “dry-run.”

-You can practice inserting your cup and do a “dry-run.”
+You can practice inserting your cup and do a dry-run when you are not having your period.
 This is entirely safe as long as you follow the wear-times and keep the cup inside less than 12 hours.
-While a “dry-run” can be helpful it won’t tell you if the cup will work for you, but it will help you get confidence with inserting your cup.

-This is a good time to try out various positions for insertion such as sitting, standing, squatting, or propping one leg up on your toilet or bathtub.
-Everyone has their own preference and without the nerves of “blood” you have more time to focus on your technique and what feels/works best for you.
+This is a good time to try out various positions for insertion, such as sitting, standing, squatting, or propping one leg up on your toilet or bathtub.
+Everyone has their own preference.
+Without having to worry about blood, you have more time to focus on your technique and what feels/works best for you.